jeromecoupe/webstoemp/_posts/2014-11-02-manipulate-craft-elementcriteriamodel-with-twig.md

 ---
-title: "Manipulate Craft's ElementCriteriaModel with Twig"
+title: "Manipulating Craft's ElementCriteriaModel objects with Twig"
-excerpt: "When working with Craft CMS, manipulating ElementCriteriaModel with Twig makes for leaner and meaner templates.
-Relatively complex functionalities can also be created pretty easily."
+excerpt: "When working with Craft CMS, manipulating ElementCriteriaModel objects with Twig makes for leaner and meaner templates.
+Relatively complex functionalities can also be built pretty easily."
 publication_year: 2014
 categories:
 - Craft